FBI Hopes Paddock's Girlfriend Can Provide Insight Into Las Vegas Attack

 Investigators have been piecing together Paddock's life.
 He reportedly met Danley several years ago while she was working at a casino in Reno, Nev.

-The Washington Post quotes Paddocks's brother Eric as saying, "They were adorable — big man, tiny woman.
+The Washington Post quotes Paddocks' brother Eric as saying, "They were adorable — big man, tiny woman.
 He loved her.
 He doted on her."

-But other description of the couple are not as rosy.
+But other descriptions of the couple are not as rosy.

 The Los Angeles Times reports: